Alexigbokwe/ExpressWebJs/README.md

 The return value of the closure will be sent back to the client as a response.

-You can also bind a route to a controller using a controller@method signature:
+You can also bind a route to a controller using a controller.method signature:

     Route.get('users', at('UserController.index'))